 Grapes require full sun to reach their full potential.
 That being said, there is some wiggle room.
-Depending on the climate, the cultivar of choice, and what the grapes are being grown for, your grape vines may do just fine with fewer hours of sunlight.
+Depending on the climate and the type of grape, your grape vines may do just fine with fewer hours of sunlight.
 For instance, if fruit production is less of a requirement, partial shade may be absolutely fine.
 Heat during the growing season is particularly important for fruit production.
 Heat from sunlight stimulates the sugars in the plant and provides a sweeter fruit.

 How Many Hours of Sun Do Grapes Need?

 Seven to eight hours of daily direct sunlight is a requirement for almost all grape varieties, especially if the goal is fruit production.

 Cultivars developed for colder, more northern climates tend to have a shorter growing season and require less direct light per day, although a minimum of 7 hours is still recommended for fruit production.